MaterDev/JSReact_comic-panelist/README.md

    - Use the resize handles to adjust panel dimensions
    - Drag panels to reposition them on the page
    - Click panel controls to split or delete panels

+2. **Script Generation**
+   - Create your desired panel layout
+   - (Optional) Enter your Anthropic API key in the input field
+   - Click "Generate Script" to create a complete comic script
+   - View the generated script in a modal window
+   - The script includes:
+     - Title and synopsis
+     - Scene descriptions
+     - Character details
+     - Dialogue and captions
+     - Visual direction for each panel

 2. **Layout Customization**
    - Adjust gutter size using the controls